Jean Rouch International Film Festival - Regulations 42nd Edition (May 4-11, 2023)

 • Films submitted for selection in previous years cannot be re-entered

-• Films that have already been broadcast on a TV channel or VOD platform (except for festival platforms) will not be considered
+• Films already being broadcasted or scheduled to be broadcasted on a television channel or VOD platform before May 15, 2024, will not be considered

 • Films selected in competition at Cinéma du Réel (Paris, France) will not be accepted

 • A file of the film must be uploaded on FilmFreeway server.
-An Internet private link and access password must also be provided
+An Internet private link and access password valid until the end of May 2024, must also be provided.

 4. Submission deadline and fees